-The two-room cabin comfortably sleeps up to six people and the bunkhouse sleeps four.
-It is furnished with four single beds and a futon couch that sleeps two.
+The Star Meadow Guard Station is a two-room cabin.
+The bedroom has two bunk beds with queen on bottom and full on top and sleeps 6.
+The second room is the kitchen area with a couch, table with chairs and benches.
+A bunk house located 20 yards away from the main house has two bunkbeds and a futon couch.
+Sleeps 6 and is great for the kids!.
 There are electric heaters throughout the cabin and in the bunkhouse.
 The kitchen comes complete with refrigerator, oven, microwave and coffeemaker; dishes, utensils and pots and pans are provided.
 Cleaning supplies are provided and the cabin must be cleaned upon departure.
 All garbage must be packed out.

 The restroom is a wood paneled vault toilet 20 yards from the cabin and has electric lights.
 A well with a hand pump is also located 30 yards from the cabin and water is available approximately April 1st through November 30th.
 There is no running water.
 A patio provides an outdoor area with tables, chairs and a charcoal grill.
 Please bring your own charcoal and empty it in the receptacle provided.
 An outdoor fire pit, picnic tables and horse shoe pit are in the large backyard.

 Dogs are allowed.
 No pets are allowed on the furniture and cleaning up after them is required.
 Pets may not be left in the cabin while renters are away; an outdoor kennel is provided.

 The site is also an excellent area for large family gatherings, with ample room in the lower meadow for several RVs or tents.
 Stock animals are allowed, but there is no corral or running water on site.
 Renters with stock or additional camp units should contact the district prior to their stay for access to the lower meadow and an additional fee may be charged.